PHP - Function error_reporting()

 |Sr.No||Parameter & Description|

-Optional.
-Specifies the error report level for the current script.
-Value number and constant name are accepted, however, constant names are recommended for compatibility for future PHP versions.
-The available error level constants are listed below.
+It specifies the error report level for the current script.
+Value number and constant name are accepted.

 |1||E_ERROR||Fatal run-time errors.
 Errors that cannot be recovered from.
 Execution of the script is halted|